isovector/draconian-results/pho.md

 PHO order on masks in public indoor settings
 ------------------------------------------------------

-This content is a summary of the verbal PHO order on face coverings.
+This content is a summary of the [PHO order - Face Coverings (PDF, 419 KB)].
 It is not legal advice and does not provide an interpretation of the law.
 In the event of any conflict or difference between this webpage and the order, the order is correct and legal and must be followed.